 4. Attach inner cyclone

 The inner cyclone has five ports.
-I missed this part during my first try.
-So I had to disassemble to reattach this part.
+I missed this part on my first try.
+So, I had to disassemble to reattach this part.

-5. Install the outer cyclone and fasten bolts.
+5. Install the outer cyclone and fasten the bolts.

-Next, reattach the outer cyclone.
-There are six bolts holding it.
+Next, reattach the outer cyclone – six bolts are holding it.

 Two are located on the outer part (check photo below).